 The horses and fairground

 One of the most characteristic elements of the Fair is the presence of horses and carriages, which lend a stately and elegant air to the celebration.
-Horses are allowed into the fairgrounds from noon until 8 p.m., when they must leave the fairgrounds to make way for the nightlife.
+Fairgoers bring horses into the fairgrounds from noon until 8 p.m., when they must leave the fairgrounds to make way for the nightlife.

 The Real de la Feria is the name given to the fairgrounds.
 During the week-long celebration, this space becomes a veritable ephemeral city with albero(sand) streets, thousands of booths, and attractions on Calle del Infierno (Hell Street), an area dedicated to rides and shows for all ages.